 “Saw this guy at Amoeba on a Sunday almost two years ago with about 10 other people in the crowd – unbelievable, like getting a private sermon.”

-We’ve been busy celebrating our awesome Artist Of The Month The Stone Foxes – and by ‘celebrating’ we mean a) posting lots of stuff about them, and b) cranking their records incredibly loud and dancing around with a bottle of whiskey in each hand until 4.30 in the morning.
+We’ve been busy celebrating our awesome Featured Artist The Stone Foxes – and by ‘celebrating’ we mean a) posting lots of stuff about them, and b) cranking their records incredibly loud and dancing around with a bottle of whiskey in each hand until 4.30 in the morning.
 Mainly b), to be fair, but that’s just how we roll.

 So far we’ve featured an exclusive article on the band and taken a look at their favorite songs of the moment … but what about their fellow BAMM.tv artists?
 We cracked open the vaults and allowed the Foxes to have a good old rummage through.
 They picked out the moments that inspired them the most.
 Want to take a look at them?
 Sure you do.

 Musicians, artists, fans, techies, and press filled the BAMM.tv studio this October to experience Sufis, an intoxicating local band.
 Their sound, described by a BAMM.tv member as 1930’s swing meets Chuck Berry, drove a tantalizing performance.
 It was like something out of a mad, delectable, roaring, gypsy carnival.

 With the kegs in place and cameras rolling, Sufis took the stage under a wild cornucopia of string, plumen bulbs, and multicolored ribbons that dipped across the studio ceiling.
 Lauren, the band’s lead singer, transformed into the queen of the carnival.
 Her raw, jazzy vocals lit up the crowded room while band mates Jonny, Felix and Ty swept the audience up into their vaulting tide of gypsy rock.